erikgsmit/erikgsmit/README.md

 - 👋 Hi, I’m @erikgsmit

--
+- I study computer science at KTH in Stockholm, which is also where i live.
+I am currently embarking on my second year.

 - I’m interested and passionate about coding.
-When I am not coding I enjoy playing playing various sports and video games and thus my projects are often related to such things.
+When I am not coding I enjoy playing various sports and video games and thus my projects are often related to such things.
 I like finding inspiration for my projects from my everyday life and I am always keen on developing my programming skills.

-- 🌱 I’m currently learning C++ but also tend to do a lot of projects in Python
+- I’m currently learning C++ but also tend to do a lot of projects in Python

 - 📫 You can preferably reach me on my mail: erikgsmit@gmail.com
 <!---